Best Beginner Electric Guitars

-There are many different types of electric guitars on the market!
+There are many types of electric guitars on the market!
 Every type is designed to provide different sounds and have different options.
-This allows musicians to get the right guitar for their modern needs.
+This allows musicians to get the right model for their modern needs.

 The type of music that you feel you want to start with will also play a big role in the type of guitar you will select.
-So i think its probably important to go ahead and look at the anatomy and parts of an electric guitar.
+So I think it is probably important to go ahead and look at the anatomy and parts of an electric guitar.

 Anatomy of an Electric Guitar

-The solid body electric guitar is more widely used in metal,rock and pop music.
+The solid body electric is more widely used in metal, rock and pop music.

 These guitars can also be created into any shape as there are no resonating chambers.
 So custom looks are very easy to obtain.